MaxHalford/tartine/README.md

 )

 for cell in cells:
+    # Bolden the header
     if cell.row == 1:
         cell.set_text_format('bold', True)
+    # Shade every group of 4 rows
     if any(cell.row % 8 - r == 0 for r in (2, 3, 4, 5)):
         cell.color = GRAY